-You cannot be denied or turned away from adoption or foster opportunities, nor otherwise discriminated against in the provision of these services, on the basis of your gender identity.
+You cannot be denied or turned away from adoption or foster opportunities based on your gender identity.

 HATE CRIMES PROTECTION

 Iowa law does not include "gender identity" within its hate crimes provisions, but under federal law, crimes targeting transgender people may be subject to federal prosecution and greater penalties.